SModelS/smodels/docs/manual/source/Coverage.rst

-The constraints provided by SModelS are obviously limited by its |database| and the available set of simplified model interpretations provided by the experimental collaborations or computed by theory groups.
+The constraints provided by SModelS are obviously limited by the variety of |SMS| interpretations i) provided by the experimental collaborations (or derived through recasting) and ii) implemented and validated in the |database|.
-Therefore it is interesting to identify classes of missing simplified models (or missing topologies) which are relevant for a given input model, but are not constrained by the SModelS |database|.
+Therefore it is interesting to identify classes of "missing topologies", which are relevant for a given input model, but are not constrained by the SModelS |database|.
 This task is performed as a last step in SModelS, once the |decomposition| and the |theory predictions|
 have been computed.